Transforming Science Through Cyberinfrastructure

 NSF envisions an agile, integrated, robust, trustworthy and sustainable CI ecosystem that drives new thinking and transformative discoveries in all areas of S&E research and education.

-The draft document linked below contains two parts: an overall vision for an integrated CI ecosystem, and blueprint for NSF’s computational ecosystem.
+The first draft document linked below contains two parts: an overall vision for an integrated CI ecosystem, and blueprint for NSF’s computational ecosystem.
+In addition, the next two documents focus on National Cyberinfrastructure Coordination Services and International Research and Education Network Connections.

-OAC Vision & Blueprint Document (As of April 2019)
+- OAC Vision & Blueprint: Overview and Computational Ecosystem (As of April 2019)

 The vision and blueprint presented in the documents contains several overarching principles: